Best Wildlife Holidays in Alaska: Photo Gallery

-Where to see grizzly bears: our week-long, small group wildlife tour, Alaska’s Grizzlies: Kodiak to Katmai takes in two of Alaska’s prime grizzly bear locations in the safe hands of an expert guide – with a 100% success rate of finding bears.
+Where to see grizzly bears: consider a small group wildlife tour taking in two of Alaska’s prime grizzly bear locations in the safe hands of an expert guide – with a 100% success rate of finding bears.

 Alaska is home to the largest population of grey wolves in the US – but that doesn’t mean they’re easy to spot.
 The majestic creatures like to keep out of human sight and, contrary to their mythological image, they rarely attack people.